 Gerald Casale: Yes, the book was supposed to be even more of a dichotomy.
 We did elevate the mundane.
 And the profane.
 Because we liked this whole idea of fusing what we called the “high” and the “low” Devo.
-Because the high end would be, you know, the history of like Dada, surrealism, expressionism.
-You know, and the breakdown of narrative form like with Fitzgerald and other novelists and the existentialists.
+Because the high end would be, you know, the history of Dada, surrealism, expressionism, and the breakdown of narrative form like with Fitzgerald and other novelists and the existentialists.
 I was an English major and an art major, so I saw it at all.
 But then that's historical and pretentious.
 So we'd ask ourselves, what would the Dadaists do now?
-If you were a Dadaist now, what would you do?
 And we decided that would be to take the worst end of pop culture, like TV ads, televangelists, con men, all these people that were like, “You’re number one!
-Subscribe to my newspaper and you can become a star!” and take all that and subvert it.
+Subscribe to my newspaper and you can become a star!”, and subvert it.
 So that was the fun.
 The fun was playing a game with conformist mainstream culture.

 It feels like people don't necessarily recognize that having fun with those conceptions would be the most effective way to take them on.
 Do you think that’s something that's being lost?

-Casale: Yeah, irony and satire, which have been lost in this fascist swing to the right, because now we have a society that we kind of warned about.
+Casale: Yeah, irony and satire have been lost in this fascist swing to the right, because now we have a society that we kind of warned about.
 It went worse than we thought.
 In other words, even my worst fears have been exceeded.
 And it's not funny anymore.

 Do you think Devo’s tack, or a modern day version of that, can still be effective?

 Casale: I don't.
 At least when we were doing what we did, the creative space wasn't suffocated.
-That is, if you were doing something really well, you, you reached an audience.
-You reached out and had a voice in the market place to couldn't crush it.
+That is, if you were doing something really well, you reached an audience.
+You had a voice and the marketplace couldn't crush it.
 The best acts got signed.
 That's not true today.
-You could be doing something great and you could do it for ten years, and nobody's gonna know about it except some group of friends.
+You could be doing something great, and you could do it for ten years, and nobody's gonna know about it except some group of friends.
 It's really scary.

 Or you could go viral.